learning-zone/java-basics/servlets-questions.md

 #### Q. How to notify an object in a session that a session is invalid or has ended?
 To be sure that the object will be notified about the termination of the session, you need to implement the interface `javax.servlet.http.HttpSessionBindingListener`.
 Two methods of this interface: `valueBound()` and `valueUnbound()` are used when adding an object as an attribute to a session and when destroying a session, respectively.

+#### Q. What is an effective way to make sure that all servlets are only accessible to the user with the correct session?
+Servlet filters are used to intercept all requests between the servlet container and the servlet.
+Therefore, it is logical to use the appropriate filter to check the necessary information (for example, the validity of the session) in the request.

 #### Q. How does cookies work in Servlets?
 #### Q. What are the differences between ServletContext vs ServletConfig?
 #### Q. What are the different methods of session management in servlets?